sagold/json-pointer/README.md

 console.log(data.parent.children.length); // output: 2
 ```

-and may used to create data structures
+and may be used to build data

 ```js
 const gp = require('gson-pointer');